Are you interested in crop science, horticulture, landscape architecture, plant breeding, plant molecular genetics, or

-The Department of Plant Sciences provides graduate level educational and research opportunities, led by the Herbert College of Agriculture, for students interested in the following concentrations:
+The Department of Plant Sciences provides graduate level educational and research opportunities, led by the Herbert College of Agriculture, for students interested in a range of concentrations.

 Please do not hesitate to contact your advisor, a faculty member, Graduate Coordinator Bill Klingeman, Administrative Assistant for Student Records Sandy Kitts, or me if you have any questions, need guidance, or have suggestions.
 We welcome input on ways to strengthen this experience for future students.
 I have an open door policy.
 My office is in Room 358 Plant Biotechnology Building.

 Graduate students conduct research under the guidance of a professor.
 Meet Plant Sciences faculty and discover their areas of research and programming.

-The Plant Biotechnology Building provides excellent laboratory space and facilities for a range of research, including a world class Omics Hub.
+The Plant Biotechnology Building provides excellent laboratory spaces and facilities for a range of your research, including a world class Omics Hub.

-UT Institute of Agriculture Greenhouses have recently received major renovation and expansion that has increased capabilities.
+UT Institute of Agriculture Greenhouses have recently received major renovation and expansion that has increased capabilities for your work.

-UT Gardens provides excellent training, education, and research opportunities for students.
+UT Gardens provides excellent training, education, and research opportunities for you.